mukesh-kk/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 ### 4: Install Dotfiles

-[Dotfiles](/docs/configure/user-settings/dotfiles) allow you to customize each workspace in a reproducable manner before tasks and IDE are started.
+[Dotfiles](/docs/configure/user-settings/dotfiles) allow you to customize every workspace according to your personal needs.
+Dotfiles are useful ways to extend any existing workspace configuration with personal user configuration or overrides.
+A Dotfile is a GitHub repo that is (optionally) configured by a user of Gitpod in their [preferences](https://gitpod.io/preferences).

 When your dotfiles repository is specified in [preferences](https://gitpod.io/preferences), the following happens: